ECP-VeloC/VELOC/docs/api.rst

 Who should use this document?
 -----------------------------

-| This document is a draft version and is subject to changes.

 | This document is intended for application developers that need to
 integrate VeloC into their application code.
 It focuses on the API that VeloC exposes for this purpose.